TI-Toolkit/tokens-wiki/tokens/BackgroundOff.md

 ## Optimization

-`BackgroundOff` does essentially the same thing as turning the background on to the color white, as shown below.
+<tt>BackgroundOff</tt> does essentially the same thing as turning the background on to the color white, as shown below.

 ```ti-basic
 :BackgroundOn WHITE